Getting Started with Weather HAT

 cd weatherhat-python

 The install script enables I2C and SPI and downloads some other software that the Weather HAT library needs to work.
-If you're planning on trying the examples you'll need some additional dependencies - grab them with:
+It also (optionally) will set up a virtual environment for you, which you will need to be able to install Python packages in recent versions of Pi OS.

 Once everything's installed it's a good idea to type sudo reboot to reboot your Pi and apply the changes to the Pi's interfaces.